MrPixle2022/Documentaion/Js/Raw/Dom.md

 to access content within an element you have to get it as shown above and then use:

 - innerText => the formatted text within the element
-- innnerHTML => the text and tags within the element
+- innerHTML => the text and tags within the element
 - innerContent => the unformatted text in the element

 following the example above: